oykubeliz/oua_bootcamp_41/README.md

    |:---------------------------------:|
    | Nero Bot: The musical maestro that adds a splash of color to our Discord meetings                       |

-* Nero - T08 Crew Photo
+* Space Ship Nero - T08 Crew Photo

    | ![family](https://i.imgur.com/5NJcxRM.png) |
    |:---------------------------------:|